 A Morning Routine for Moms that will Change Your Day

-At our house even the kids are morning people.
-That means I have to get up REALLY early to start my morning routine before they get up.
-I used to get up an hour before they are allowed to get out of bed (yes they get up that early).
-Over the past few months I’ve fallen out of the habit and started waking up with them.
+I used to get up an hour before they were allowed to get out of bed (yes they get up that early).
+Over the past few months, I’ve fallen out of the habit and started waking up with them.

-An hour more of sleep should be great right?
+An hour more of sleep should be great, right?
 The thing is that it’s not.
 I wake up feeling behind, I wake up with little people who need things… right away.
-After struggling to find balance in our morning routine I’ve realized what’s missing.
-It’s the much needed Mom time I used to get every single morning.

-This morning routine totally counts as a Mom Win!
+This morning routine counts as a Mom Win!
 Read 50 Mom Wins You Didn’t Even Know You Could Celebrate.

 This post contains affiliate links.
 Thanks for supporting Confidence Meets Parenting.